 Last chance to view this exhibition!

-This poster exhibition from the Smithsonian is based on their larger installation and marks the 100th anniversary of the enfranchisement of women through the 19th Amendment.
-The exhibit will be supplemented with items from our collection of East Hampton's own suffrage story.
+This poster exhibition from the Smithsonian, marks the 100th anniversary of the enfranchisement of women through the 19th Amendment.
+The exhibit will be supplemented with items from the Society's collection of East Hampton's suffrage story.

 All visitors are required to wear masks and to follow social distancing protocols.
 Please follow the direction of our staff.
-Restrooms will NOT be available to the public.
+There are no public restrooms, please plan accordingly.

 During this time in our history, East Hampton like the rest of the world is experiencing something unprecedented.

 As YOUR historical society, it's our responsibility to collect and tell the stories of East Hampton town; and this is just one of its chapters.
 When the 1918 flu hit, we were able to document it through letters in our collection.